guitarpicva/PicoKeyer/README.md

 It is left to the user to decide if a keying circuit is necessary but it is highly recommended.
-A simple transistor switch, such as a 2N2222A with an appropriate bias resistor connected between the he GPIO pin and the transistor's base is likely all that would be needed as a transistor switch between ground and the radio's key line.
+A simple transistor switch, such as a 2N2222A with an appropriate bias resistor connected between the GPIO pin and the transistor's base is likely all that would be needed as a transistor switch between ground and the radio's key line.
 If clicking is encountered in the RF output, the use of an opto-isolated transistor may be necessary.
 A